scando1993/thingsboard.github.io/docs/user-guide/rbac.md

 Building Manager may want to design and share some dashboards with the end users - office workers.
 Besides, your engineers responsible for the maintenance are interested in supervising the devices state, for example, receiving alerts when the battery level for goes below certain thresholds.

-To summarize those requirements in ThingsBoard terms, we should implement the following roles:
+To summarize those requirements in Pacificsoft terms, we should implement the following roles:
  * Supervisors - read-only access to all devices telemetry in all the buildings and ability to create their custom dashboards, but no access to dashboards created by users from different user groups.
  * Facility Managers - allows to provision new devices for each facility, setup thresholds, manage users and configure dashboards.
  * End Users - allows to have read-only access to the state of the facility where this user belongs to.

-Let's configure ThingsBoard to support this use case.
+Let's configure Pacificsoft to support this use case.
 The instructions below assume that you have logged in as a Tenant Administrator.

 **Supervisors**